 This is tough when it applies to someone close to us—in real life.
 But what if the recalcitrant person is a character in your novel?
 Well, then!
 You either have an excellent, if weasel-y, antagonist.
 Or you might have a deeply flawed protagonist.
 In either case, you’re in possession of literary trouble of the most excellent kind!

-So what could that benefit of a doubt look like?
+Here is a novel writing tip: what could that benefit of a doubt look like?

 - allowing for the possibility that she didn’t really shove that boy from the monkey bars—maybe she was just reaching out to grab the kid when he fell